Sarah Geronimo: 2014–2017: Perfectly Imperfect and The Great Unknown

-In 2015, Geronimo starred in The Breakup Playlist.
-It featured her as a college student attending a law school who falls in love with a musician (played by Piolo Pascual).
-For her role, Geronimo received a nomination for Best Actress at the 2016 Star Awards for Movies.
-She next contributed to the soundtrack of the biographical film Felix Manalo (2015), which was named the Movie Original Theme Song of the Year at the 2016 Star Awards for Movies.
-Her next studio album, The Great Unknown, was released that December.
+Geronimo released The Great Unknown in late 2015.
 Its lead single "Tala", was written and composed by Nica del Rosario, Emmanuel Sambayan, and Jumbo "Bojam" de Belen.
 Geronimo also collaborated with the band Hale on the title song, and with singer-songwriter Yeng Constantino on "Kaibigan Mo".
 In support of the album, Geronimo staged a concert on November 29, 2016, at the New Frontier Theater.
 She also performed a two-date concert titled From the Top at the Araneta Coliseum in December 2015.